guibranco/pancake/docs/user-guide/memory-cache.md

 ## Available methods

 ### openMemory

 Opens a shared memory block and returns the memory identifier.

 ### writeJsonInMemory

 Writes JSON-encoded data to the shared memory.

 ### readJsonInMemory

 Reads data from the shared memory and decodes it from JSON.

-### strToNts
-Converts a string to a null-terminated string for storage in memory.

-### strFromMem
-Retrieves a string from memory, stopping at the null terminator.

 ## Usage